LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

 ## Part VI: Resilience, Scale & Operations

 ### Global Scale & Disaster Recovery
 To ensure 99.99% availability, Bedrock operates on a multi-region active-active basis.
+See the [Global Multi-Region Architecture](#global-multi-region-architecture) diagram for a visual overview.

 #### 1. Global Traffic Management
 Pure latency-based routing is insufficient; we need capacity-aware global routing.